Westbourne School, Penarth: Foundation

 In 1901 the school relocated to the large corner property at 13 Stanwell Road, which still forms part of the current school building.

 Expansion

 In 1975 the adjoining property at 4 Hickman Road was also purchased and the combined properties were developed as Westbourne Senior School.
 The school opened a junior college for children aged between 9 and 11 years of age.

 It was decided to make the additional purchase of the struggling independent St Alma’s Girls School located in Victoria Road and, with the purchase, the combined school became coeducational.

+Notable Events

+On 1st February 2024, news was released that one of Westbourne's full scholarship students, Illia Mitiushnikov who was a Ukrainian refugee, had been accepted into the University of Oxford to study politics, philosophy and economics (PPE).

 The school today

 Organisation

 The Victoria Road facility houses the Nursery and Prep School.
 The Senior School and Sixth Form are located in the main school building on the corner of Stanwell and Hickman roads.

 Westbourne School also benefits from occasional visiting teachers and tutors from local Cardiff schools, colleges and universities.
 School facilities include gymnasium, IT suite, library, science laboratories, sports hall as well as access to local sports facilities including athletics track, Penarth RFC rugby pitch and the International Sports Village in Cardiff Bay.